GitLab CI Pipeline for Eleventy

 OWASP Dependency Check

-and checks not only package manifests like a lockfile, it also scans all
+checks not only package manifests like a lockfile, it also scans all files in

-files in the project to check for any known vulnerabilities.
-This allows it
+the project to check for any known vulnerabilities.
+This allows it to recognize

-from the Common Vulnerabilities and Exposures (CVE) database, the de facto
+the Common Vulnerabilities and Exposures (CVE) database, the effective

-data from other applicable vulnerability databases.
-The results not only
+from other applicable vulnerability databases.
+The results not only identify any

-identify any known vulnerabilities, but also provide background on the
+known vulnerabilities, but also provide background on the vulnerabilities and

 The osv_scanner

-vulnerabilities identified in a lockfile or other package manifest.
-It
+to check for vulnerabilities identified in a lockfile or other package manifest.

-by Google.
-This includes data from multiple sources, but is focused on open
+Google.
+This includes data from multiple sources, but is focused on open source

-source vulnerabilities.
-Because it is using a defined listing of
+vulnerabilities.
+Because it is using a defined listing of dependencies it runs

 OSV Scanner is currently undergoing testing here to determine if the data is reliable enough, and reported in a timely enough fashion, that it could replace